CartoDB/documentation/app/content/angular/getting-started.md

 }
 ```

 Finally we must add the code to include our map in the component TypeScript file.
-There are three main things we need to do:
+There are three main tasks we need to perform:

 1. Add our map when the component has been initialized (`ngAfterViewInit`).
-We call a private function called `launchMap` with the initial center coordinates and zoom level:
+We call a private function `launchMap` with the initial center coordinates and zoom level:

 ```Typescript
 ngAfterViewInit() {